 Adverse effects can occur even at “safe” doses

-adverse effects occured.
-The standard dose instructions have now been changed to improve safety.
+adverse effects occurred.
+Since then, the standard dose instructions have been revised to improve safety.
 Patients are advised

 to stop taking colchicine immediately if they experience abdominal pain, diarrhoea, nausea or vomiting, or a burning feeling